-The Contractor must present 8 hours of basic baton training and certification, 8 hours of firearms classroom training, and 24 hours of live fire training and familiarization to all security guards.
-In addition to the weapons training, the contractor must provide for the weapons qualification course and must coordinate with the Contracting Officer for FPS to monitor the course of fire.
-The hours listed in the "Hours" column are the recommended times needed for effective coverage of the material, to include questions and answers, interactive tasks, and reviews/guizzes of the material.
-The Instructor shall use his/her expertise in evaluating the class's progress in comprehending and applying the concepts and materials taught.
-There may be some fluctuation in the actual time covered for each subject, but under no circumstances shall the Instructor provide less than 40 hours of training.
+The Contractor must present and certify eight (8) hours of annual baton and/or OC Spray (as appropriate) refresher training and annual weapons qualification using the course of fire in Section J, Exhibit 4E of this Contract.
+The Contractor must coordinate with the Contracting Officer for FPS to monitor the course of fire.
 It is also incumbent upon the Instructor to notify the Contractor of instances where students are not adequately mastering the subject matter or are presenting a disruption to the class by repeated lateness, absences, or disrespectful behavior, such as sleeping or talking while instruction is being given.
 Such behavior indicates that the student may not be suitable for holding a position as a security guard at a Federal facility.

 Subject Hours Scope Use of Baton 8 Lecture and hands-on demonstration of procedures for baton carrying and drawing as well as striking techniques.
 Firearms Maintenance, Safety, and Handling 8 (NOTE: This segment does not include fundamentals or firing and firearms qualification.)
 Provide instruction in the handling and control of the security guard's firearm.
 Instruction should relate to weapons safety and handling to include: nomenclature, wearing of the weapon, care and cleaning, performing a functions check, storage, and accountability.
 Special emphasis must be placed on loading, unloading, and the safe lowering of a "cocked" hammer on a live round.
+Familiarization Fire 24 Instruction on live fire with no less than 500 rounds of ammunition.
+Instructions include transition from other weapons.